 Signature Lecture and Symposium

-The 2020 Marleau Signature Lecture will be delivered by renowned economist and distinguished university professor Andrew W. Lo.
+The 2020 Marleau Signature Lecture has been delivered by renowned economist and distinguished university professor Andrew W. Lo.

 Financial Market Dynamics and Systemic Risk in a Post-COVID World